 - Emilia Long is the team's leading scorer at 13.4 ppg and leads the conference in steals (68) and steals per game (2.4).

-- Long has also dished out 105 steals and has a 1.36 assist/turnover ratio, second and fourth in the MW, respectively.Â
+- Long has also dished out 105 steals and has a 1.36 to 1 assist-to-turnover ratio, second and fourth in the MW, respectively.Â

-- It also is the best three point defense in the league (27.9) - GCU knocked down 10 threes the last time it played them.
+- It also is the best 3-point defense in the league (27.9%).
+GCU knocked down 10 3s in the teams' first meeting.

 WHAT'S NEXT?Â

-- The Lopes will finish the 2025-26 regular season home slate Saturday, February 28 versus San José State beginning at 1 p.m.
+- The Lopes will finish the 2025-26 regular-season home slate on Saturday against San José State at 1 p.m.

-- GCU will honor its senior players and managers prior to tip-off.
-Celebration will begin at approximately 12:55 p.m.
+- GCU will honor its senior players and managers prior to tipoff.
+The celebration will begin at approximately 12:55 p.m.